Siege of Mahdia (1159–1160)

 The siege of Mahdia was a seven month siege led by the Almohad Caliph Abd al-Mu’min against the Norman forces of King William I of Sicily.

+History

 The people of Ifriqiya sought help from Abd al-Mu’min against Norman occupation.
 Abd al-Mu’min led a large army into Tunisia and took Tripoli, Sfax and other cities from the Normans.
 Abd al-Mu’min besieged Mahdia for seven months, eventually the Almohad navy defeated the Normans and Abd al-Mu’min negotiated with them which resulted in the Normans surrendering Mahdia thus ending Norman rule in Africa.
-Abd al-Mu’min was successful in establishing his authority over Ifriqiya.